Submitty/AnalysisTools/README.md

 Any additional arguments passed after the above flags are treated as files to ignore.
 To ignore entire directories, ensure the paths are well-formed, i.e. `foo/bar/baz/` (noting the `/` at the end).

-Capture the standard output of this run to see the statisticss regarding the number of replacements in directory names, file names, and file contents.
+Capture the standard output of this run to see the statistics regarding the number of replacements in directory names, file names, and file contents.

 ### `bin/plagiarism`
 Usage example: `./bin/plagiarism java source_dir`